Funny Poems About Wisdom or Wisdom Funny Poems

 Remain, forever, a fool.

-Poem Details | by Joe Dimino |
+Written by Joe Dimino

-Categories: humorous, perspective, poetess, poetry, poets, wisdom, writing,
+Categories: humorous, perspective, poetess, poetry, poets, wisdom

 His Own Writer